lufixSch/dynamic-cv-typst/README.md

 # First category
 - category: "Language Skills"

+  # Importance Level (optional), should be a number between 1 and 3 (defaults to 3)
+  importance: 3

   # List of items in that category
   items:
     # Name of the skill
     - name: English
+      # Importance Level (optional), should be a number between 1 and 3 (defaults to 3)
+      importance: 3
       # Description or details, can be multiline
       description: Native speaker